Updates to making use of the sport & PE premium in Kidderminster, West Midlands

 Kidderminster Sports Premium Allocations news online

-We use the funding we get to concentrate on the five essential indications as described by the Government and provide additional chances for our children to allow them to attain well in these focus areas: Key indicator 1: The engagement of all pupils in regular exercise Key indicator 2: The profile of PE and sport being raised across the school as a tool for entire school enhancement Key indicator 3: Increased self-confidence, understanding and abilities of all staff in mentor PE and sport Key indicator 4: Wider experience of a series of sports and activities offered to all pupils Key indicator 5: Increased participation in competitive sport We finish a comprehensive Sports Premium Analysis each year, capturing our essential achievements to date and areas for future advancement.
+We use the funding we get to concentrate on the five essential indications as described by the Government and provide additional chances for our children to allow them to attain well in these focus areas: Key indicator 1: The engagement of all pupils in regular exercise Key indicator 2: The profile of PE and sport being raised across the school as a tool for entire school enhancement Key indicator 3: Increased self-confidence, understanding and abilities of all staff in mentor PE and sport Key indicator 4: Wider experience of a variety of sports and activities offered to all pupils Key indicator 5: Increased participation in competitive sport We finish a comprehensive Sports Premium Analysis each year, capturing our essential achievements to date and areas for future advancement.

 Please click on this link to see a copy of our existing Sports Premium Report Please click on this link for more details about Sports Premium on the Government Site.